borgesdeveloper/simple-domain-driven-design-php/README.md

 # PHP-Drive-Domain-Design
-Basic infrastructure for PHP using drive domain design.
+Basic infrastructure using PHP and Drive Domain Design